SEARCH

 • Cover up the exterior of the window so there is no reflection.

-• If you can’t access it, cover the window from inside.
+• If you can’t access the exterior, cover the window from inside, although this may be effective if there is still a reflection.

-• Use cardboard or anything else you have that can be taped on.
+• Use cardboard or anything else you have that can be taped on the exterior.

 • Window screen could also help.